 The piezoelectric in chemical catalysis (PZEC) or the direct conversion of mechanical energy into chemical energy, was first reported in 2010 by Hong et al. [76].
-In PZEC, the mechanical stress induced localized-polarization charges can be effectively utilized to control the carrier generation, separation, transport, and recombination by modifying the local electrical field distribution at the vicinity of the metal-semiconductor interface which depends on the electronic states of the piezoelectric materials and the reaction medium [77-80].
+In PZEC, the mechanical stress induced localized-polarization charges can be effectively utilized to control the carrier generation, separation, transport, and recombination by modifying the local electrical field distribution at the vicinity of the metalsemiconductor interface which depends on the electronic states of the piezoelectric materials and the reaction medium [77-80].
 The piezocatalytic process strongly resembles to that of the conventional electrocatalytic process wherein the former the electrical potential that drives the electron is in-built while in the latter it is an external power source.
-Starr et al. discussed the theoretical analyses of the piezocatalysis process of piezoelectric semiconductor in detail [44, 53].
-If the strained induced potential in piezoelectric materials is higher than 3 volts, (versus standard hydrogen electrode (SHE)), then the charge carriers in the piezoelectric materials can participate in the reduction or oxidation reactions.
+Starr et al. discussed the theoretical analyses of the piezocatalysis process of piezoelectric semiconductor in detail [44,49,53].
+If the strained induced potential in piezoelectric materials is higher than 3 V, (versus standard hydrogen electrode (SHE)), then the charge carriers in the piezoelectric materials can participate in the reduction or oxidation reactions.

-Wu et al., explained more explicitly the piezocatalytic process by using BaTiO3 nanowires as a model piezoelectric material [81, 82].
-In the absence of piezoelectric polarization, no charges are generated in BaTiO3 except free electrons and holes in semiconductors due to thermally activated charges at temperatures above 0 K. As shown in Figure 5a, even in the absence of piezoelectric polarization (before applying mechanical stress) the electrons in the CB of BTO can reduce the adsorbed O2 molecules to O2-- radicals.
-This was attributed to the conduction band (CB) energy level of BTO (-0.83 V vs. the normal hydrogen electrode, NHE) [83] which is more negative than the standard redox potential of $O_2^{-}O_2$ (-0.33 V vs. NHE) [71].
-The same is true for the valence band (VB) of BTO (+2.31 V vs. NHE) [83], as the energy level of VB of BTO is more positive than the standard redox potential of -OH/OH (+1.9 V vs. NHE) [82, 83] holes in the VB can oxidize the -OH to •OH radicals.
-However, as the concentration of free charges in a perfect BTO crystal is very low at thermal equilibrium in the absence of piezoelectric polarization, no redox reaction was observed without an external force (Figure 5a).
-However, upon induced stress on BTO, the created piezoelectric potential gradient within the crystal (depending on the piezoelectric strength) [84] attracts these free charges towards opposite directions of the crystal surfaces and react with dissolved oxygen and hydroxyl to form $O_2^{\bullet-}$ and $\bullet OH$ radicals (Figure 5b) [51,
+Wu et al., explained more explicitly the piezocatalytic process by using BaTiO3 nanowires as a model piezoelectric material [81,82].
+In the absence of piezoelectric polarization, no charges are generated in BaTiO3 except free electrons and holes in semiconductors due to thermally activated charges at temperatures above 0 K. As shown in Fig. 5a, even in the absence of piezoelectric polarization (before applying mechanical stress) the electrons in the CB of BTO can reduce the adsorbed O2 molecules to O2. radicals.
+This was attributed to the conduction band (CB) energy level of BTO ($-0.83\,\mathrm{V}$ vs. the normal hydrogen electrode, NHE) [83] which is more negative than the standard redox potential of O2.
+O2 ($-0.33\,\mathrm{V}$ vs. NHE) [71].
+The same is true for the